docker-archive/deploykit/README.md

 }
 ```

-There is only one `Properties` field in this struct and its value is a another raw JSON value.
+There is only one `Properties` field in this JSON and its value is a JSON object.
 The opaque
 JSON value for `Properties` is decoded via the Go `Spec` struct defined within the package of the plugin --
 for example -- [`vanilla.Spec`](/plugin/flavor/vanilla/flavor.go).